lisadunlap/LMM-Vibes/scripts/README.md

 **⚡ Error Handling**: Added proper error handling to fail fast when no properties are extracted.

+**📊 Metrics-Only Mode**: Added ability to run just the metrics computation on existing pipeline results.

 ## Scripts Overview

 ### `run_full_pipeline.py`
 The main script that provides a flexible command-line interface for running the pipeline on any dataset.

+### `run_metrics_only.py` ⭐ NEW
+Run only the metrics computation stage on existing pipeline results.
+Useful for:
+- Recomputing metrics with different parameters
+- Running metrics on results from previous pipeline runs
+- Debugging metrics computation without re-running the full pipeline

 ### Dataset-specific convenience scripts:
 - `run_arena_pipeline.py` - For the Arena dataset